y-ncao/Python-Study/solutions.md

 ### [1.
 Two Sum](https://oj.leetcode.com/problems/two-sum/)

-Given an array of integers, find two numbers such that they add up to a specific target number.
+Given an array of integers, return indices of the two numbers such that they add up to a specific target.

-The function twoSum should return indices of the two numbers such that they add up to the target, where index1 must be less than index2.
-Please note that your returned answers (both index1 and index2) are not zero-based.

-You may assume that each input would have exactly one solution.
+You may assume that each input would have exactly one solution, and you may not use the same element twice.

-Input: numbers={2, 7, 11, 15}, target=9
-Output: index1=1, index2=2
+Example:
+Given nums = [2, 7, 11, 15], target = 9,

+Because nums[0] + nums[1] = 2 + 7 = 9,
+return [0, 1].

 ```python